Stifel Financial Corp Purchases 23,519 Shares of International Business Machines Co. (NYSE:IBM)

-Stifel Financial Corp boosted its stake in shares of International Business Machines Co.
-(NYSE:IBM) by 1.5% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 1,550,770 shares of the technology company’s stock after purchasing an additional 23,519 shares during the quarter.
-Stifel Financial Corp owned 0.17% of International Business Machines worth $227,333,000 at the end of the most recent quarter.
+Stifel Financial Corp increased its position in shares of International Business Machines Co.
+(NYSE:IBM) by 1.5% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 1,550,770 shares of the technology company’s stock after buying an additional 23,519 shares during the period.
+Stifel Financial Corp owned 0.17% of International Business Machines worth $227,333,000 at the end of the most recent reporting period.

-Other large investors also recently added to or reduced their stakes in the company.
-Calamos Advisors LLC raised its stake in International Business Machines by 29.4% during the 2nd quarter.
-Calamos Advisors LLC now owns 127,933 shares of the technology company’s stock valued at $18,754,000 after purchasing an additional 29,098 shares during the last quarter.
-Cornercap Investment Counsel Inc. acquired a new position in shares of International Business Machines in the 1st quarter valued at $2,511,000.
-DORCHESTER WEALTH MANAGEMENT Co raised its stake in shares of International Business Machines by 2.0% in the 2nd quarter.
-DORCHESTER WEALTH MANAGEMENT Co now owns 37,182 shares of the technology company’s stock valued at $5,451,000 after buying an additional 726 shares in the last quarter.
-Albion Financial Group UT acquired a new position in shares of International Business Machines in the 2nd quarter valued at $5,085,000.
-Finally, Goelzer Investment Management Inc. raised its stake in shares of International Business Machines by 4.4% in the 2nd quarter.
-Goelzer Investment Management Inc. now owns 41,902 shares of the technology company’s stock valued at $6,142,000 after buying an additional 1,782 shares in the last quarter.
-Hedge funds and other institutional investors own 55.24% of the company’s stock.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+OLD Mission Capital LLC acquired a new position in International Business Machines during the 3rd quarter valued at $246,000.
+Ironwood Wealth Management LLC. raised its stake in International Business Machines by 2.0% during the 1st quarter.
+Ironwood Wealth Management LLC. now owns 10,796 shares of the technology company’s stock valued at $1,439,000 after purchasing an additional 213 shares during the last quarter.
+E Fund Management Co.
+Ltd. acquired a new position in International Business Machines during the 1st quarter valued at $1,578,000.
+Panagora Asset Management Inc. raised its stake in International Business Machines by 9.9% during the 1st quarter.
+Panagora Asset Management Inc. now owns 24,391 shares of the technology company’s stock valued at $3,250,000 after purchasing an additional 2,191 shares during the last quarter.
+Finally, Quilter Plc raised its stake in International Business Machines by 6.5% during the 1st quarter.
+Quilter Plc now owns 4,486 shares of the technology company’s stock valued at $599,000 after purchasing an additional 273 shares during the last quarter.
+55.24% of the stock is owned by institutional investors and hedge funds.

 Shares of International Business Machines stock opened at $143.22 on Friday.
 The stock has a market capitalization of $128.37 billion, a P/E ratio of 24.15, a price-to-earnings-growth ratio of 1.56 and a beta of 1.22.
 The company has a quick ratio of 0.79, a current ratio of 0.84 and a debt-to-equity ratio of 2.21.
 The company has a 50-day simple moving average of $139.74 and a 200 day simple moving average of $141.03.
 International Business Machines Co. has a 12-month low of $105.92 and a 12-month high of $152.84.